-- Definition of an improved and enhanced "SCF-Test/Revision-ETRUSCO-2" - Implementation of advanced and innovative operational procedures for the test of the "GNSS Critical Orbit" (GCO) developed for Galileo IOV [2] - Integration of the Wavefront Fizeau Interferometer (WFI) - Design and construction of a 2nd OGSE optimized for GNSS constellations: SCF-G - Inherits from SCF, built in part by INFN and in part by SME (G&A Engineering) with INFN supervision and collaboration according to INFN Guidelines. - INFN part includes: state-of-art WFI insensitive to vibrations and air turbulence; 2nd, new Solar Simulator (SS). - ➢ Integration of SCF-G with SCF_LAB infrastructure. - Reduced-size prototype GNSS Retroreflector Array built with Hollow technology (GRA-H) according to INFN Guidelines - Inherits from R&D done with GSFC, built by SME (Kayser Italia) with INFN supervision and collaboration - 7 hollow CCRs, 6 on a ring and one in the center - Characterized with SCF and thermo-structural modeling - Full-size prototype GNSS Retroreflector Array (GRA) for Galileo & GPS-3 built according to INFN Guidelines - Inherits from LAGEOS, built by SME (Kayser Italia) with INFN supervision and collaboration - 55 CCRs of solid retroreflector technology - To be characterized with the SCF-G according to the new SCF-Test/Revision-ETRUSCO-2 - Space geodesy study on the SLR of GNSS and gravitational redshift study with the SLR of Galileo with ASI-GCS and the University of Bologna.
+- Definition of an improved and enhanced "SCF-Test/Revision-ETRUSCO-2" - Implementation of advanced and innovative operational procedures for the test of the "GNSS Critical Orbit" (GCO) developed for Galileo IOV [2] - Integration of the Wavefront Fizeau Interferometer (WFI) - Design and construction of a 2nd OGSE optimized for GNSS constellations: SCF-G - Inherits from SCF, partly built by INFN. - INFN part includes: state-of-art WFI insensitive to vibrations and air turbulence; 2nd, new Solar Simulator (SS) - Integration of SCF-G with SCF_Lab infrastructure. - Reduced-size prototype GNSS Retroreflector Array built with Hollow technology (GRA-H) according to INFN Guidelines - Inherits from R&D done with GSFC - 7 hollow CCRs, 6 on a ring and one in the center - Characterized with SCF and thermo-structural modeling - Full-size prototype GNSS Retroreflector Array (GRA) for Galileo & GPS-3 built according to INFN Guidelines - Inherits from LAGEOS - 55 CCRs of solid retroreflector technology - Characterized with the SCF-G according to the new SCF-Test/Revision-ETRUSCO-2 - Space geodesy study on the SLR of GNSS and gravitational redshift study with the SLR of Galileo with ASI-GCS